The Hermite-Taylor Correction Function Method for Embedded Boundary and Maxwell's Interface Problems: Correction Function Method

+Starting at $s_0 = s_a$, requiring $\Delta L_\Gamma = \alpha \, h$ and approximating the integral with the trapezoidal rule, the remaining nodes $s_q$ are approximated recursively using the secant method.
+Here $\alpha$ is a positive constant.

+In the vicinity of each node $s_q$ a local patch, $S_q$, is constructed.
+We first find the closest primal CF node to $(x(s_q),y(s_q))$ and center $S_q$ at the spatial coordinate of this primal CF node, denoted as $\mathbold{x}_{s_q}$.
+The spatial component of the resulting local patch then encloses the closest part of the boundary (or interface) to the primal CF node located at $\mathbold{x}_{s_q}$ as well as its closest Hermite cells.
+For each of the remaining primal and dual CF nodes, we find $q$ such that the distance to $\mathbold{x}_{s_q}$ is minimized and associate the corresponding local patch $S_q$ to it.
+For a reasonable value of $\alpha$, the requirements of the spatial component of the local patch should be satisfied for all CF nodes within a local patch.
 Once the space-time domains of the local patches are computed, it is easy to identify the primal and dual Hermite nodes located inside the local patches and compute the space-time regions for the Hermite functionals.
+There are two functionals $\mathcal{J}$ associated with a space-time local patch, one for the primal CF nodes and one for the dual CF nodes.
+Note that the difference is due to the time integration of the Hermite functionals $\mathcal{H}_p$ and $\mathcal{H}_d$.
 Fig.~\ref{fig:local_patch_embedded_boundary_2D} and Fig.~\ref{fig:local_patch_interface_2D} illustrate examples of a local patch with $\beta = 5$ for respectively an embedded boundary problem and an interface problem.